Graham BELL and Alfred NIAUDET installed the first telephone.

 Alfred NIAUDET (1835- 1883)

-Autograph letter signed to the physicist Théodore Schneider.
+Autographed letter signed to the physicist Théodore Schneider.

 Three pages in-8°.
 [Paris] November 8, 1877.

-“It’s a very extraordinary invention. »
+"It's a truly extraordinary invention."

 __________________________________________________________________

-Alexander GRAHAM BELL (1847- 1922)
+Alexander Graham Bell (1847- 1922)

-Autograph letter signed to Alfred Niaudet.
+Autographed letter signed to Alfred Niaudet.

 Two pages in-12° on University of Glasgow letterhead.